dmn001/apple_tv_screensaver_downloader/readme.md

 ## Subtitles / points of interest:

-In the `resources.tar` file, extract `./TVIdleScreenStrings.bundle/en_GB.lproj/Localizable.nocache.strings`.
+In the `resources.tar` file, extract `./TVIdleScreenStrings.bundle/en_GB.lproj/Localizable.nocache.strings`. (you can use another file based on your locale preference)

-Convert this file to xml and download as `strings.xml` and put in current directory: https://localise.biz/free/converter/ios-to-android
+Using the following website, convert this file to xml and download as `strings.xml` and put in current directory: https://localise.biz/free/converter/ios-to-android

 Run `parse_sub_strings.py` to convert `strings.xml` to `sub_strings.json`.